OjasviChauhan/301DaysOfCode/README.md

 ## Day 3 : 25th April 2020
 Studied Data Structures in Solidity from https://solidity.readthedocs.io/en/v0.6.6/structure-of-a-contract.html and wrote some codes for them to create few Contracts. link of Repo. : https://github.com/OjasviChauhan/Smart-Contracts
+## Day 4 : 26th April 2020
+Created a basic Login-App using Servlets with the help of Eclipse IDE and deployed on Apache Tomcat Server 9.0